 Taking Your Dog’s Temperature

-Get a digital thermometer meant for rectal use, and mark it “Dog Thermometer.”
-Keep it anywhere but in your human medicine cabinet.
-You don’t want a sick family member to accidentally use it in a feverish haze!
+Get a good digital thermometer meant for rectal use, and mark it “Dog Thermometer.”
+Keep it anywhere except in your human medicine cabinet.
+You don’t want a sick family member accidentally using it in a feverish haze!

 Denise Fleck, pet safety guru, provides the following advice on taking your dog’s temperature:

-After lubricating the tip of a digital thermometer with petroleum or water soluble jelly, lift your dog’s tail up and to the side to prevent him from sitting, and carefully insert the thermometer ½” to 1” into the rectum.
-Then wait for the thermometer to beep, indicating that it’s registered your dog’s temperature.
+After lubricating the tip of a digital thermometer with petroleum or water soluble jelly, lift your dog’s tail up and to the side to prevent him from sitting.
+Then carefully insert the thermometer ½” to 1” into the rectum.
+Wait for the thermometer to beep, indicating that it’s registered your dog’s temperature.

-If your pup’s temperature is higher than normal, it may be time to call your veterinarian.
+If your pup’s temperature is higher than normal, it might be time to call your veterinarian.

-What To Do If Your Dog Has A Fever
+What To Do When Your Dog Has A Fever

 Like in humans, your dog’s body temperature will rise to fight off infection or inflammation.
 An infected cut, virus, urinary tract infection, and pneumonia are just some of the many conditions can cause a fever.
 So how do you know when to be really concerned?

-My rule for Ty and Buster is that every fever warrants a call to the vet.
-It’s a good idea to let them know what’s going on and get their advice.
+My rule is that every fever warrants a call to the vet.
+It’s a good idea to let your vet know what’s going on with your dog and get their advice.
 Temperatures under 103 can generally be monitored at home for up to 24 hours.
 But a fever any higher, or one that lasts longer than a day, requires a trip to the vet.

-A temperature of 106 degrees or higher can damage a dog’s internal organs and may be fatal.
-This is a very serious condition that needs to be monitored carefully.
+A temperature of 106 degrees or higher can damage a dog’s internal organs and could be fatal.
+So, this is a very serious condition that needs to be monitored carefully.

 READ MORE ⇒ 11 Ways to Tire Out A Dog In A Small Space